gturri/dokuJClient/README.md

 Documentation
 ------------

-To build documentation you must have doxygen installed.
-Then, run at the root of the repo:

-    mvn javadoc:javadoc

-To browse the generated docs, point your browser to target/site/apidocs/index.html

-You may also directly [browse it](http://turri.fr/dokujclient/doc) online.
+You may build it it with maven, or [browse it](http://turri.fr/dokujclient/doc) online.

 Running integration tests
 --------------------------
 To run the tests you'll need to set up a fake wiki.
-Please see src/test/resources/README.md to know how to set it up.
+See dokujclient-lib/src/test/resources/README.md to know how to set it up.

 After that, to run the tests, just run, at the root of the repo:

-    mvn test
+    mvn package

 You can also run